 (h) the rights of review and appeal (if any) under this Act and the procedure to be followed to exercise those rights.

-31. Information as to existence of certain documents
+31. Certain exempt matter (Sch.
+1 cl.
+1, 2 or 5), giving information about existence etc. of

 (1) Nothing in this Act requires the agency to give information as to the existence or non-existence of a document containing matter that would be exempt matter under clause 1, 2 or 5 of Schedule 1.